 The committee recommends a number of actions regarding recruitment and retention of mental health staff, including to promote the use of flexible work patterns to retain staff; to amend the Medical Practitioners Act 2007 to allow doctors from other jurisdictions to take up training posts in Ireland; and to review the recruitment process particularly regarding recruitment being carried out on a national level rather than local level.

-The practice of admitting children to adult psychiatric units needs to cease immediately by increasing the number of CAMHS beds available nationally.
+The practice of admitting children to adult psychiatric units must cease immediately by increasing the number of CAMHS beds available nationally.
 A Vision for Change recognised the crucial role of the primary care sector in mental health care.
 This report highlights that the current GP contract for the medical card system is now almost 40 years old.
 There is no provision in the contract for GPs to provide ongoing care for long-term conditions, including mental health conditions, many of which require and benefit from ongoing care.

 Most mental health problems are dealt with in primary care without referral on to specialist services.
 However, significant gaps in the delivery of mental health supports remain.
 There is a lack of referral options for GPs to counselling, psychotherapy and family therapy or community health teams, resulting in over-reliance on prescribing medication.
-The Irish College of General Practitioners pointed out that less than €10 million per annum is spent on services such as counselling in primary care and yet more than €400 million is spent of psychotropic medication.
+The Irish College of General Practitioners pointed out that less than €10 million per annum is spent on services such as counselling in primary care and yet more than €400 million is spent on psychotropic medication.
 The continued use of emergency departments as access points for mental health services is totally inappropriate.
 Only 60% of the 114 community mental health teams have a seven-day service.
 Providing primary care in a consistently available setting in which to access mental health care involves increasing staff levels.

 Home-based crisis intervention teams should be rolled out nationally as well as increasing coverage to 24-7 mental health services in the community.
 These can only be increased by significantly increasing clinical staff in the community system.